We talk to First State Super’s Head of Product, Amanda Ralph, about super fund fees and what they mean for you.

 What are the top three things members should think about when assessing fees?

-Amanda: While it’s important to avoid paying high fees, it’s even more important to look at the net benefit, which is your investment return less fees and taxes.
+Amanda: While it’s important to avoid paying high fees, it’s even more important to look at the net return you recieve, which is your investment return after fees and taxes.
 The higher your fees, the less you’ll have available for investment.